 Pastry can never be deemed particularly healthy but making it yourself with good quality ingredients helps make it a little better for you.
 I try to use wholewheat or spelt flour in my recipes where possible as they are generally healthier than white flour but in this pie, white flour gave the best results in both taste and appearance.

 Making pastry can be pretty daunting, especially when it’s vegan pastry, but please don’t be put off.
-This pastry is so easy, especially if you have a food processor.
+The pastry for this Kale Almond Butternut Squash Pie is so easy, especially if you have a food processor.
 If however it is something you really don’t want to attempt then buy a pastry case.
 A lot of the ones you find in the freezers are actually ‘accidentally’ vegan.
 That way all you need worry about is the filling which is a piece of cake to throw together.

 Please bear in mind when choosing coconut products that some coconut producers use monkeys as slaves and have them picking coconuts all day in terrible conditions.
 See this article from The Huffington Post or do your own research for more information.
 Children are also sometimes used to do this work.
 Animal Place has compiled a list of companies that do not use these terrible practices and you can find that here.
 Nutiva is on this list.

-As far as pies go, this one is pretty quick and easy to make and is delicious straight from the oven as well as cold.
+As far as pies go, this Kale Almond Butternut Squash Pie is pretty quick and easy to make and is delicious straight from the oven as well as cold.
 It is great served as part of a meal with gravy (perfect for Thanksgiving), served with a big salad or just simply eaten on it’s own with some natural tomato ketchup…(one of my guilty pleasures)!

-I am so excited to share this pie with you and am dying to know what you think of it so please leave your comments below and post your pictures on Instagram or Twitter.
+I am so excited to share this Kale Almond Butternut Squash Pie with you and am dying to know what you think of it so please leave your comments below and post your pictures on Instagram or Twitter.
 I am @avirtualvegan.
 Tag your posts with #avirtualvegan on Instagram so I don’t miss them.

 Butternut Squash Kale & Almond Pie